-For many of us, fractured relationships have been a huge part of 2020.
-Sometimes the breaks were small, like exploding at a roommate you’ve been quarantined with for eight months.
+For many of us, fractured relationships have been a huge part of life this year.
+Sometimes the breaks were small, like exploding at a roommate after the dishes piled up again.
 Sometimes, the break was much deeper and more painful.
 And with those breaks comes the need to re-learn what it means to forgive.

 Can you tell us a little about this book’s origin?

 I think this message found me because I needed to work on forgiveness.
 Here’s the thing that makes forgiveness so complicated: The minute we say the word forgiveness is the minute that we start thinking of all of the places in our heart where we’ve been deeply wounded and the people that have hurt us.
 Instantly, the very idea of forgiveness can make people back up, cross their arms and like, “Uh-uh.”
 I think a lot of us say, “It’s too soon to forgive,” until we say, “It’s too late to forgive.”
 But it always seems like we can’t quite find that perfect place in the middle to forgive.

 When I started to really dive into God’s Word to see what forgiveness is and what it isn’t, I found myself looking for loopholes.
 “Certainly there are some exceptions, right?”
 I found myself so very resistant to forgiveness.
 As I was making my way through this journey, I thought, “I don’t think I’m the only person that when they hear the word forgiveness the first thing they feel is resistance.”
 I wanted to write a really honest book starting at that place.

 What is the appeal to resisting forgiveness?
 Why do we want to hold onto the anger?

 Bitterness can feel good.
 You feel like it’s a protective barrier against someone that’s hurt you.
 When someone has hurt you and you don’t want them to get close enough to be able to hurt you again, being bitter towards them can feel good.
 “I’ll show you,” you know?